Predicting the Spatially Varying Infection Risk in Indoor Spaces Using an Efficient Airborne Transmission Model

-Models studying the risk of airborne transmission generally fall into one of two types: those built on the well-mixed room (WMR) assumption and Computational Fluid Dynamics (CFD) models.
-The WMR assumption is that virus-carrying aerosols are instantaneously evenly distributed throughout the room \cite{Riley1978,Wells1955}, so everyone in the room is equally likely to be infected, regardless of their position.
-This assumption greatly simplifies the problem by ignoring the complex effects of the air flow on the airborne particles, and the effects of the room geometry.
+On the other hand, the Wells--Riley model and its generalisations such as the Gammaitoni-Nucci extension are built on the Well-Mixed-Room (WMR) assumption, which assumes that the virus-carrying aerosols are instantaneously evenly distributed throughout the room \cite{Riley1978,Wells1955,gammaitoni1997using}.
+This assumption implies that everyone in the room is equally likely to be infected, regardless of their position.
+This is a major simplification of the problem as it neglects the complex effects of the air flow on the airborne particles, and the effects of the room geometry.
 However, the latter models are easy to implement and very fast to run \cite{gammaitoni1997using,web:Jimenez}.
-Models built on the WMR assumption were quickly applied to make predictions on COVID-19 transmission~\cite{Buonanno2020, web:Jimenez, Dai2020, Sun2020,Lelieveld2020,miller2021transmission,burridge2021}.
+The Wells--Riley model and its extensions were quickly applied to make predictions on COVID-19 transmission~\cite{Buonanno2020, web:Jimenez, Dai2020, Sun2020,Lelieveld2020,miller2021transmission,burridge2021}.

-Various CFD simulations have also investigated the transport of viral COVID-19 aerosols \cite{Shafaghi2020,Vuorinen2020,Feng2020, Li2020,Birnir2020,Shao2020}.
-Some of these studies focus on the transport in the short term (less than 5 minutes) \cite{Shafaghi2020,Vuorinen2020,Feng2020}, while others show the build-up of aerosols indoors over an hour \cite{Birnir2020,Shao2020}.
-CFD simulations are useful in studying airborne transmission as they can take into account the details of the room size, geometry, the complex turbulent airflow and the size distribution of the aerosols, such as in \cite{Vuorinen2020}.

-However, both WMR and CFD models have drawbacks.
-The WMR models are too simplistic -- they ignore the effects of the room geometry and of the turbulent air flow.
-On the other end of complexity spectrum, CFD models take a long time to run even for small-sized locations, so they cannot easily be applied to a new location and are not suited for `dynamic simulations'.
-Therefore, in this paper we develop a model based on the advection--diffusion--reaction equation which falls in between, in terms of complexity and user-friendliness.
-This model provides quick simulations while still taking into account the effect of the turbulent airflow.
+In this paper we develop an extension to the Wells--Riley model~\cite{Riley1978,gammaitoni1997using} and determine the \emph{spatially dependent} airborne transmission risk in a room.
+The model describes the concentration of the particles via an advection--diffusion--reaction equation, and allows fast simulations while still taking into account the effect of the turbulent airflow.